Vivian Davis Figures

-Vivian Davis Figures (born January 24, 1957) is an American politician who is a Democratic member of the Alabama Senate, representing the 33rd District in Mobile County since she was elected on January 28, 1997, to serve the remaining term of her late husband, Senator Michael Figures, who was the President pro tempore of the Alabama Senate.
+Vivian Davis Figures (born January 24, 1957) is an American politician who is a Democratic member of the Alabama Senate, representing the 33rd District in Mobile County since she was elected on January 28, 1997, to serve the remaining term of her deceased husband, Senator Michael Figures, who was the President pro tempore of the Alabama Senate.
 She was re-elected without opposition in 1998 and 2002.

 Early life and career

-Figures graduated from Williamson High School in Mobile, Alabama, and earned a Bachelor of Science in Management Science from the University of New Haven in Connecticut.
-She put herself through college by working at Yale University, and in a family owned grocery.
+Figures graduated from Williamson High School in Mobile, Alabama, and earned a Bachelor of Science in management science from the University of New Haven in Connecticut.
+She put herself through college by working at Yale University and in a family owned grocery.
 She was attending the Thomas Goode Jones School of Law in Montgomery, Alabama, when her husband's death forced her to discontinue her legal education.
-Figures has three sons.
-Her youngest, Jelani, played basketball on scholarship for Morehouse College from 2007 to 2011.

 Figures is President/CEO of Figures Legacy Education Foundation and serves on the board of directors of the Mobile Area Education Foundation.
 She is a past at-large member of the Democratic National Committee.
-She was initiated in the Delta Theta Omega chapter of Alpha Kappa Alpha sorority in 2002.
+She was initiated into the Delta Theta Omega chapter of Alpha Kappa Alpha sorority in 2002.